jdibenes/hl2ss/README.md

 ## Unity plugin

 For streaming sensor data from a Unity application.
 All interfaces are supported.
+A sample Unity project can be found in the [unity directory](https://github.com/jdibenes/hl2ss/tree/main/unity).

 **Using the plugin**